 In fact, my family and I have only ate from a restaurant twice in the last 6 months and both times it was still healthier choices.

-I’m extremely proud of this, as our family used to eat fast food at least once a week before Whole30.
+I’m very proud of this, as our family used to eat fast food at least once a week before Whole30.

-I’m also extremely proud of all the unhealthy foods/drinks I’ve eliminated from my diet.
+I’m also very proud of all the unhealthy foods/drinks I’ve eliminated from my diet.